borgbase/docs.borgbase.com/faq/index.md

 ```

+#### Use external retry script
-**Use external retry script**: When running Borg directly, you can use a general [retry script](https://github.com/kadwanev/retry).
+When running Borg directly, you can use a general [retry script](https://github.com/kadwanev/retry).
 It will retry the command if it exits with an error.

 Borg also adds *checkpoint archives* every 30 minutes, so your progress is preserved if a retry is needed.

-**Debug packet loss and unstable connections**: If you suspect routing issues or an unstable network connection (certain residential internet connections come with restricted upload speed), you can run the below network tests: a `mtr` traceroute test to uncover packet loss or `iperf3` for excessive retransmits:
+#### Debug packet loss and unstable connections
+If you suspect routing issues or an unstable network connection (certain residential internet connections come with restricted upload speed), you can run the below network tests: a `mtr` traceroute test to uncover packet loss or `iperf3` for excessive retransmits:

 Traceroute to uncover routing issues and packet loss: (takes about 15 min to complete)
 ```